 The Argentina Visa Situation

 People who have come to work for an international company tend to get a work visa, but many others just leave four times a year.
 If something happens and they overstay their visa, it’s not the end of the world.
-“Argentina is one of the most lax countries for visas,” Cathy says.
-I don’t want to do anything wrong because I’ve got kids, but I’ve heard from a lot of people that if you overstay your visa, you just have to pay 300 pesos (less than $40 at the official rate)—whether you overstayed a day or five years.
-They sign off and you’re on your way.
+“Argentina is one of the most lax countries for visas,” expat mother Cathy Brown says.
+I don’t want to do anything wrong because I’ve got kids, but I’ve heard from a lot of people that if you overstay your visa, you just have to pay 300 pesos (less than $5 at the current rate)—whether you overstayed a day or five years.
+They sign off and you’re on your way.”

 If you’re only going to stay six months at a time, you may be able to renew your tourist visa locally without leaving the country.
 That’s generally only going to work once though, so it’s best for people not planning to spend the whole year here.

 Getting a business visa requires a letter from an employer, a specified time period, and the employer’s acceptance of financial responsibility for the traveler.
 For obvious reasons, they have to really want you to make this happen.
 If you get one though, multiple-entry business visas are valid for four years.

 This is one of the easiest places to stick around in South America.
 As always though, check the official rules on the right government sites, then ask locals living there what the real deal is.

 If you’re coming from the USA, the cost of living in Argentina will drop a lot compared to where you are now in no small part because of health care cost reductions.